 DEFINITION

-Direct, oversee and coordinate an assigned Fire Department battalion or section and ensure the quality of services delivered; responsible for department operational resources to include personnel safety, apparatus, equipment and facilities; implement program goals and objectives; coordinate assigned activities with other divisions, departments and outside agencies; perform a variety of administrative tasks in support of assigned area of responsibility.
-May rotate through other Administrative Fire Officer positions.
+Direct, oversee and coordinate an assigned Fire Department battalion or section and ensure the quality of services delivered; responsible for department operational resources to include personnel safety, apparatus, equipment and facilities; implement program goals and objectives; coordinate assigned activities with other divisions, departments and outside agencies; perform a variety of administrative tasks in support of assigned area of responsibility; will rotate through operations and administrative assignments.

 JOB CLASSIFICATION